WilliamOnVoyage/World-of-Warships-Stats-Analysis/README.md

 ***We are currently replacing the ~~MySQL~~ by MongoDB due to the performance limitation.
 Below is the MongoDB structure***
 ### MongoDB
 Since the API request returns JSON format data, it is natural to use MongoDB (BSON) for data storing.
 The newest and historical stats of a player differ a little.
-To be consistent with data, we store the newest stats and historical stats differently.
+To be consistent with the data, we store the newest stats and historical stats differently.
 #### Newest stats:
 ```
 {